au-williams/discord-bot/readme.md

   ---
 </details>

 These are the JavaScript files currently in the `plugins` folder.
-They may have their own config files to set before the plugin can run ...
+Files of the same name in JSON format are config files.
+These plugins may have their own config files to update before they can run ...

 <details>
   <summary>🧩 plugins/cat_facts_scheduler.js</summary>